mirceaulinic/salt-sproxy/docs/salt_api.rst

 .. hint::

-    Consider looking at the :ref:`example-salt-api` example for a more complete example on configuring the Salt API, however the official Salt documentation should always be used as the reference.
+    Consider looking at the :ref:`example-salt-api` and :ref:`example-salt-sapi` examples for end-to-end examples on configuring the Salt API or ``salt-sapi``, however the official Salt documentation should always be used as the reference.

 Starting with salt-sproxy 2020.1.0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~